Create meals, not waste: Planning ahead to reduce food waste

 Making changes to prevent food waste will save resources and money while reducing greenhouse gas emissions that cause climate change.

-Be a climate hero and put more money in your pocket – take steps to reduce food waste today!
+Combat climate change and put more money in your pocket - take steps to reduce your food waste today!